tingtingwuwu/Predicting-Melting-Point-and-Density-of-DESs-by-ChemBERTa-ML/README.md

 ## Results

-Upon completing the steps above, you will obtain various outputs stored in the `output/` directory.
-These include:
+After following the steps above, various outputs will be stored in the `output/` directory, including:

 ### Example Outputs

 - **Model Evaluation**: Key metrics such as Mean Squared Error (MSE), R-squared score (R²), and Average Absolute Relative Deviation (AARD) for each model.
-- **Feature Importance**: A ranked list of features based on their importance, providing insights into which molecular descriptors drive predictions.
+- **Feature Importance**: A ranked list of features by importance, providing insights into which molecular descriptors most influence predictions.
-- **Correlation Heatmap**: A graphical representation of feature correlations, revealing potential redundancies and enabling a more refined feature selection process.
+- **Correlation Heatmap**: A graphical representation of feature correlations, revealing potential redundancies and aiding in refined feature selection.

 ## System Requirements and Configuration

 ### Recommended System Specifications

-The following system configuration is recommended to ensure smooth execution, especially during ChemBERTa embedding generation and model training:
+The following configuration is recommended for smooth execution, particularly during ChemBERTa embedding extraction and model training:

-- **Operating System**: Windows 10 (version 19045) or compatible Linux distribution.
+- **Operating System**: Windows 10 (version 19045) or a compatible Linux distribution.
-- **Processor**: Intel(R) Core(TM) i7-11800H CPU @ 2.30GHz, featuring 14 physical cores and 20 logical processors, with a maximum frequency of 3.5GHz.
+- **Processor**: Intel(R) Core(TM) i7-11800H CPU @ 2.30GHz, with 14 physical cores and 20 logical processors, and a maximum frequency of 3.5GHz.
-- **Graphics Card**: NVIDIA GeForce RTX 4060 Ti with 16GB of dedicated VRAM, particularly beneficial for GPU-accelerated tasks.
+- **Graphics Card**: NVIDIA GeForce RTX 4060 Ti with 16GB of dedicated VRAM, especially beneficial for GPU-accelerated tasks.
 - **Memory**: Minimum of 16GB RAM (additional memory is advantageous for handling larger datasets and intensive model training tasks).

 ### Additional Notes